LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 :c:func:`ARKStepReInit()`, call :c:func:`ARKStepEvolve()` again for
 the solution of the new problem.

-The use of :c:func:`ARKStepReInit()` requires that the number of Runge Kutta stages, denoted by *s*, be no larger for the new problem than for the previous problem.
+The use of :c:func:`ARKStepReInit()` requires that the number of Runge--Kutta stages, denoted by *s*, be no larger for the new problem than for the previous problem.
 This condition is automatically fulfilled if the method order *q* and the problem type (explicit, implicit, ImEx) are left unchanged.